hajekj/blog/_posts/2020-12-12-microsoft-identity-web-and-azure-functions.md

 }
 ```

 So far, I found this to be quite fulfilling, since it doesn't seem to lack many things I am used to from ASP.NET Core (except for the attributes).
 Give it a try and see for yourself!

-Also, please note, that like [Christos mentioned](https://twitter.com/ChristosMatskas/status/1336685982947528704) MIW wasn't made to work with Functions, so it's not likely to receive any official support.
+~~Also, please note, that like [Christos mentioned](https://twitter.com/ChristosMatskas/status/1336685982947528704) MIW wasn't made to work with Functions, so it's not likely to receive any official support.~~

+**Update:** Thanks to [jennyf19](https://github.com/jennyf19) for [confirming](https://github.com/AzureAD/microsoft-identity-web/pull/795#issuecomment-743909991), that the team is interested in the scenario and will help out with any issues you may encounter along the way!
+Simply create an [issue](https://github.com/AzureAD/microsoft-identity-web/issues) in the repo if needed.